-My go-to vegan pizza crust is a homemade quinoa one that I started making for my 21-day cleanse.
+My go-to vegan pizza crust is a homemade quinoa one that I started making for my Seasonal Cleanse.
 Why? it's got a great texture and packed with protein.
 It really takes the nutrition to the next level while not sacrifice on flavor, texture or quality.

 Vegan vs Plant-Based Pizza